gcallah/NYUBridge/md/course_seq.md

 -  Computer Networking
 -  Operating Systems
 -  Introduction to Security and Privacy
--  Human-Conputer Interaction
+-  Human-Computer Interaction
 -  Visualization
--  Architecture
+-  Computer Architecture

 In your second semester, pick among the following (as well as courses from the 1st semester list):